gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-The {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} contains a high-level description of the basic DTLS in SCTP architecture, this section deals with details related to the DTLS 1.3 integration with SCTP.
+The {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} contains a high-level description of the basic DTLS in SCTP architecture, this section deals with details related to the DTLS 1.3 inband key-establishment integration with SCTP.

 ## State Machine